seralexeev/xrabbit.dev/README.md

 date: 30-05-2025
 ```

 It’s a bit annoying that the steering knuckle and steering linkage are plastic and flimsy.
-Especially the little cam in the steering linkage.
-I think I’ve already stripped its thread while taking the steering mechanism apart a few times as I was tuning it and changing the servo.
-I decided to check what’s available on Aliexpress and I discovered a whole new world.
+Especially the little arm in the steering linkage.
+I think I’ve already stripped its threads while taking apart the steering mechanism a few times when I was tuning and changing the servo.
+Decided to check what’s on AliExpress and discovered a whole new world.

 ---